History of Laura Ingraham in Timeline

 June 15, 2020: FDA Revokes Emergency Approval of Hydroxychloroquine

-On June 15, 2020, the Food and Drug Administration revoked the Emergency Approval of hydroxychloroquine as a treatment for COVID-19, citing that its potential benefits did not outweigh the risks.
-Laura Ingraham had previously promoted the drug.
+On June 15, 2020, the Food and Drug Administration revoked the Emergency Approval of hydroxychloroquine (and chloroquine).
+FDA said that a review of some studies showed that the drugs' potential benefits in treating COVID-19 did not outweigh the risks.

-October 2020: Spreading Misinformation About New Zealand's Pandemic Response
+October 2020: Misinformation About New Zealand's Pandemic Response

-Following the attack on the United States Capitol on January 6, 2021, Laura Ingraham advanced the conspiracy theory that people associated with antifa were responsible.
-During the attack, she texted Mark Meadows urging the president to tell people in the Capitol to go home.
+Following the attack on the United States Capitol on January 6, 2021, Laura Ingraham promoted the conspiracy theory that people associated with antifa were responsible.
+During the attack, she texted Trump's Chief of Staff, Mark Meadows, urging him to tell people in the Capitol to go home.

 On July 27, 2021, Laura Ingraham ridiculed four members of the Capitol Police and D.C.
 Police who had responded to the January 6th insurrection, after they testified to House lawmakers.